CentaurusInfra/arktos/docs/setup-guide/arktos-enforces-netowrk-feature.md

 127.0.0.1 localhost
 172.31.41.177 ip-172-31-41-177
 ```
+If this machine will be used as the master of a multi-node cluster, please set adequate permissive security groups.
+Fro AWS VM in this lab, we allowed inbound rule of ALL-TCP 0.0.0.0/0.

 If mizar cni plugin is to be used, please replace containerd following the instruction of [multi-tansnt aware containerd](https://github.com/futurewei-cloud/containerd/releases/tag/tenant-cni-args).